Ph-o-e-n-ix/phoenix_policetraining/README.md

 ***Take the Police Training to another Level***

-Hello Guys, today im Releasing my new Script "Police Training".
+Hello Guys, today im Releasing my new Script and Map "Police Training".
 I hope you Guys enjoy it.
 If you have any Suggestions or Feedback, feel free to DM me or writing it down.

 [__preview__](https://www.youtube.com/watch?v=-MVimL78LIQ)